8 Ways to Stop Calorie Counting Obsessively

 4. Accept that it will take some time to retrain your brain.

 Try this: Dedicate some time to reflect on what types of movement make you happy.
 Figure out what YOU really like to do, and disregard what society tells you is appropriate.
 Example: Maybe joyful movement for you is a slow stroll around your neighborhood, rather than a mile-long vigorous run.
+Also, ditch your fitness tracker!
+Allow how you feel physically and mentally determine the intensity and duration of your exercise regimen.

 7. Work on your own mental health.